Python Dependencies via Pip

 $ pip install -r requirements.txt

-To specify Python module dependencies on Heroku, add a pip requirements file named
+To specify Python package dependencies on Heroku, add a pip requirements file named

 requirements.txt to the root of your repository.